Jakedavies/portfolio/CV.md

 Here are some notable courses I have taken

-* Artificial Intelligence - Covered basics of artificial intelligence technique such as machine learning
+* Artificial Intelligence - Covered basics of artificial intelligence techniques such as machine learning
 * Database Systems - In depth analysis of different database systems and how queries are processed.
 Both SQL and noSQL systems were covered
 * Parallel Computing - How to write programs that can make heavy use parallel systems such as CUDA
-* Web Programming - Web programming technique using PHP, MYSQL, Javascript, HTML
+* Web Programming - Web programming techniques using PHP, MYSQL, Javascript, HTML
 * Human Computer Interaction - Interfacing between computers and users to maximize usability and user experience
 * Capstone Project - Building an end to end system that has an integrated web editor for the screenwriting language "Fountain" and converts this to a proprietary JSON format to create unity games using Motive.io
 * Network Analysis - Analysis of large graphs and how to gain insights from data using graph theory